StadGent/fractal_styleguide_gent-base-archive/components/11-base/sections/README.md

 - **Default:** The default content region (white background, gray text)
 - **Inverse:** An inverse region to visualise a different content region (light blue background, gray text)
-- **Highlighted:** An content regions that gets the attention from the end-user.
-Like for example an emergency warning. (orange background, gray text)
+- **Highlighted:** A content region in need of the attention of the end-user.
+For example an emergency warning. (orange background, gray text)
 - **Accent:** An accent region mostly used for Stad Gent branded services like Ghent info. (blue background, white text)
-- **Wrapper:** The most top and bottom content regions.
-So actually the header and footer. (dark blue background, white text)
+- **Wrapper:** Used as header and footer. (dark blue background, white text)

 ## Custom color sections

-It's possible to create custom color sections for you subtheme with following mixin: `new-section($bg-color, $text-color)`.
+It's possible to create custom color sections for your subtheme with following mixin: `new-section($bg-color, $text-color)`.
 A breakdown for all available parameters below:

 ### Text styles
 - `$bg-color`: The background color.